-Because the study attempts to connect two distinct topics, the literature pertaining to my study is divided into two bodies.
-The first deals with the role of the futures markets in information transmission between investors.
+Because the topic attempts to connect the two distinct concepts, the literature pertaining to my topic is divided into two bodies.
+The first deals with the role of the futures markets in transmitting information from investor to investor.
 The second deals with empirical models developed relating electricity consumption to temperature.
 Discussing the former places the study in the context of past applications of the idea and examining the latter lays the groundwork for the construction of a model relating electricity consumption and temperature.